Capital Gains Tax Calculator

 What is indexation in capital gains?

-Indexation is a method to adjust the purchase cost of an asset for inflation using the Cost Inflation Index (CII), thereby reducing the taxable capital gain.
-It is generally available for LTCG on non-equity assets.
-The benefit for property sold after July 23, 2024 now allows a choice between the indexed 20% rate or a flat 12.5% rate without indexation.
+A method to adjust the purchase cost of an asset for inflation using the Cost Inflation Index (CII).
+For property sold after July 23, 2024, you can choose 20% with indexation or 12.5% without.

 When is the ITR filing deadline for FY 2025-26?